nunofachada/simoututils/README.md

 simoututils_stats_get_ = @stats_get_iters;
 ```

-The previous instruction sets [stats_get_iters] as the `stats_get_*` function
+The previous instruction configures [stats_get_iters] as the `stats_get_*`
-to use by [stats_get] in particular and _SimOutUtils_ in general.
-For the
+function to use.
+The statistical summaries fetched by this function are simply
-[stats_get_iters] function, statistical summaries correspond to output values at
+the output values at user-specified iterations.
+Invoking [stats_get] again, the
-user-specified iterations.

-We can now call [stats_get] again.
-Note that the first argument now specifies
-the iterations at which to get output values:
+first argument now specifies the iterations at which to get output values:

 ```matlab
 sdata = stats_get([10 100 1000], [datafolder1 '/v1/stats100v1r1.txt'], 6)